British Olympic Selection – moving on to Ready Steady Tokyo

 Although there are important world championships for the 470, Laser and Radial before the Enoshima Test event, they take place after the entry deadline for entries to be declared.

-Thus the selection for the final Enoshima Test event must be based on performance at the events already sailed to date.
+Thus selection for the final Enoshima Test event must be based on performance at the events already sailed to date.
 Basically the completed Europeans and the earlier World Cup and Mallorca Olympic classes regatta.

 The RYA Olympic Selection Committee has not released its selection criteria so we have to guess just what events they are monitoring and what weight they are applying to them.